najar1412/flatlandsio/flatlandsio/posts/initial-celery-setup-on-ubuntu-1604.md

-### Introduction

 This guide is originally from [pythad.github.io](https://pythad.github.io/articles/2016-12/how-to-run-celery-as-a-daemon-in-production).
 Full credit goes to them, this is just a condensed version for my reference.

+### Introduction

+Minimal needed to get [celery](http://www.celeryproject.org/) up and running in a venv on ubuntu.

 ### Init-script: celeryd